MSc Trauma Sciences (Military and Humanitarian), MSc Orthopaedic Trauma Science

 Centre for Trauma Sciences - Queen Mary University of London

-Dr. Elaine Cole, PhD, MSc, BSc
+Dr Elaine Cole, PhD, MSc, BSc, FHEA

 Senior Lecturer Trauma Sciences